Late night bars and pubs without a lockout

 How late?
 Early in the week you'll find the Unicorn open until 1am.
 Wednesday through Saturday though, things kick on until 3am.

 Good for: The Marly seems to have finally settled into its groove as the monster pub at the Newtown crossroads with a little something for everyone after hours.
-Upstairs Miss Peaches is still happily dishing up soul food and American beers to rock’n’roll tunes, downstairs the lock out-free club, Tokyo Sing Song is pulling punters like its free ice cream day at the fair, and in between beats the heart of an old school pub.
+Downstairs the lock out-free club, Tokyo Sing Song is pulling punters like its free ice cream day at the fair, and in between beats the heart of an old school pub.

 How late: The Marly parties until 4am Monday though Saturday.